Hoppers of North Carolina:

 Identification

-Description: This species has the blackest mesonotum of any species in this genus; in fact, the mesonotum is so dark that it shows through the pronotum, essentially resulting in a large continuous black patch on the thorax over the scutellum and pronotum.
+Description: This species has one of the blackest mesonotums of any species in this genus; the mesonotum is so dark that it shows through the pronotum, essentially resulting in a large continuous black patch on the thorax over the scutellum and pronotum.
 The rest of the body is a pale, whitish color with yellow or reddish-orange lines/marks; the variation in line color is age related, with sexually mature individuals having darker (red) marks.
 The face is pale, as is the underside of the thorax except for the mesosternum which is dark.
-The abdomen is dark dorsally.
+Notably, the abdomen is dark dorsally, a key characteristic of this species.
 Adults are 2.8-3.0 mm long.
 (Dmitriev & Dietrich, 2009)

 For more images of this species, see: BG.